 People devote their lives to their interests, activities, and friends.
 When I meet someone new, I absorb so much of the information they’ve acquired throughout their life in such a short span of time.
 This is especially true when I meet someone whose background is diverse from mine, for the simple reason that our knowledge and interests intersect less, meaning that the rate of learning and understanding of the different situations around the world rises exponentially.

-It is all the people who have shaped who I am that makes me want to be in an environment full of intellectually curious and diverse individuals.

 Deleted